anesuleo/AstarAlgorithm/docs/index.md

 **Code review** — After writing implementations, I discussed them with Claude to check for correctness.
 One issue identified was in `PositionHash`: on 32-bit systems where `size_t` is 32 bits, shifting by 32 is a no-op and causes more hash collisions.
 On the 64-bit systems this project targets it works correctly, but it is a portability limitation worth noting.

-**Report structure** — Claude helped identify that the report needed more analytical depth — explaining *why* decisions were made rather than just *what* was done — and helped structure content to meet the rubric requirements.
+**Report structure and Effective Writing** — Claude helped identify that the report needed more analytical depth — explaining *why* decisions were made rather than just *what* was done — and helped structure content to meet the requirements.

 ### What remained my own work